chenette/splinter-docs/docs/0.4/index.md

 ## True Privacy with Circuits

-Splinter was designed for privacy from the beginning, with a simple architecture that reduces operational complexity.
+Splinter was designed with a privacy-first mindset, with a simple architecture that reduces operational complexity.

-**Circuits** are private groups of nodes within a larger network that provide private communication for the participants in that circuit.
-Only the members of a circuit can see the transactions and shared state for the circuits they are involved in.
-Not only are circuit messages and transactions private between members &mdash; even circuit membership is hidden from other Splinter nodes.
+**Circuits** are discrete connections between groups of Splinter nodes within a larger network that provide private communication for the connected parties.
+Only the members of a circuit have visibility into the circuit's transaction execution and shared state.
+Not only are circuit messages and transactions private between members &mdash; even circuit membership is hidden from non-circuit-member Splinter nodes in the network.

-This key feature means that Splinter is significantly different from blockchain platforms with privacy features that can leak information to management nodes or administrators.
-Because Splinter doesn't send private information to external nodes, it is appropriate for advanced application architectures that require participants to be hidden from each other.
+Circuits make Splinter significantly different from traditional blockchain platforms with privacy features that can leak information to management nodes or administrators.
+Simply put, Splinter doesn't send private circuit information to any non-circuit nodes.

+Additional features of Splinter's circuit architecture:

 * Splinter circuits are **fully decentralized**, for both operation and management.
+No separate management node is needed to order, preprocess, notarize, endorse, or validate transactions.
 Splinter circuits require only the participating nodes.
-No separate management node is needed to order, preprocess, notarize, endorse, or validate transactions.

 * Circuits are **dynamic** &mdash; they can be created as needed with a secure set of messages between participant nodes.
 Splinter nodes accept peer